-Watch the next Community Stakeholder Advisory Committee Meeting on Tuesday, June 30 at 6:00pm.
+Watch the next Community Stakeholder Advisory Committee Meeting on Thurs, Dec 5th, 2024 6:00 PM E.

 The City of Atlanta is building a new public safety training center to support its need for dedicated training space with modern facilities for personnel.
 The new center will allow sworn officers, civilian responders, firefighters, EMS, and E-911 staff to train locally and collaboratively, using modern philosophies and methodologies rooted in harm reduction.